dylanleigh/PseudoRandomRhythmSection/readme.rst

 Dylan Leigh August 2018

-Generates a pseudorandom chord progression and a melody to go with it.
-By default it outputs it in MusicXML.
+Generates a pseudorandom chord progression and a melody to go with it, outputs a score in MusicXML.

 Installation/Requirements
 =========================